juliusHuelsmann/LinuxScripts/readings/databases/README.md

 - The uncertainty of GPS masters is closed to zero

-Each daemon polls differnet masters to reudce vulnearbility to errors from any of the masters.
-Marzullo's algorithm is used for detecting wrong time, afterwards, the local machine ime issynchronized to an estimate based on the response from the time masters.
+Each Node (TimeslaveDaemon) polls differnet masters to reudce vulnearbility to errors from any of the masters.
+Marzullo's algorithm is used for detecting wrong time, afterwards, the local machine time is synchronized to an estimate based on the response from the time masters.

-## Why
+### Typical diameter of the consistence interval
+- variation from about 2 to 14 ms (+-1 to 7)
+- avg 8 ms (+-4)
+These values are essentially higher than those mentioned in [this section](#Typical ranges for the uncertainty.) because the real time is actually guaranteed to lie inside the range.

 ## [Spanner](http://static.googleusercontent.com/media/research.google.com/en//archive/spanner-osdi2012.pdf)